 Note: iTunes doesn’t allow you to burn data DVD on Mac with:

 If there is a built-in SuperDrive, you can easily play a DVD on Mac.
-Just place your disc into SuperDrive, and the DVD player will start to play the DVD automatically.
-According to the controls provided by the default DVD player, you can freely switch DVD videos and chapters, fast forward, and rewind.
+Just place your disc into SuperDrive, and the DVD player app will start playing the DVD automatically.
+According to the default DVD player controls, you can freely switch DVD videos and chapters, fast forward, and rewind.

 That’s all for how to burn a playable DVD on Mac.
 You should find a program with the ability to burn video DVDs for the DVD player and keep the DVD-VIDEO structure.
 Although a free DVD burner for Mac doesn’t cost a penny, most of them lack some video polishing and beauty features.
 Because of its simplicity, you can't make more advanced customization, and you can't throw whatever formats videos into it as you like.
 Commercial apps like Cisdem DVD Burner do not have these concerns.